PranavTavildar1/Optum_UConn_DSC_CaseComp/README.md

 ### Miscellaneous
 **LICENSE**: We will be using the open source Apache 2.0 License for this competition.
 [Click here to learn more](https://choosealicense.com/licenses/apache-2.0/)

+**.gitignore**: This file is used to determine what file types to ignore when pushing your code to the main github repository in order to keep it clean